michcrown/porfollio-1-yoga/README.md

 This contact section contains a text input, email input, and a drop down option.

-The contact page is covered by an image as the background which contains an aria label.
+The contact page is covered by an image.

 A tutorial for this contact page was used from, https://www.youtube.com/watch?v=n6sv__UBwIA.